What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 For example, the traditional floating dolls at Shimogamo Shrine in Kyoto,

-Unique regional events, such as the Hina Doll Hanging Decoration Festival in Inatori Onsen, Shizuoka Prefecture, are gaining popularity.
+Unique regional events, such as the Hanging Doll Festival in Inatori Onsen, Shizuoka Prefecture, are gaining popularity.

 It's also a good season to go on a trip.